Polonophile: Hungary

 Hungary and Poland have enjoyed good relations since the inauguration of diplomatic relations between the two countries in the Middle Ages.
 Hungary and Poland have maintained a very close friendship and brotherhood "rooted in a deep history of shared monarchs, cultures, and common faith".
 Both countries commemorate a fraternal relationship and Friendship Day.

+Poles and Hungarians have repeatedly supported each other's national liberation uprisings, including the Polish November Uprising, January Uprising and Warsaw Uprising and Hungarian Rákóczi's War of Independence, Revolution of 1848 and Revolution of 1956.
+After the fall of the Rákóczi's War of Independence, Poland took in fugitive Hungarian insurgents, including its leader Francis II Rákóczi, and following the fall of the January Uprising, Hungary received Polish refugees.
+Polish general Józef Bem is considered a national hero in Hungary, and is commemorated with several monuments.

 During the Second World War, Hungary refused to allow Adolf Hitler's troops to pass through the country during the invasion of Poland in September 1939.
 Although Hungary, which was ruled by Miklós Horthy, was allied with Nazi Germany, it declined to participate in the invasion as a matter of "Hungarian honour".

 On 12 March 2007, the Hungarian Parliament declared 23 March as the "Day of Hungarian-Polish Friendship", with 324 votes in favor, none opposed, and no abstentions.
 Four days later, the Polish Parliament declared 23 March as the "Day of Polish-Hungarian Friendship" by acclamation.
 The Hungarian Parliament also voted 2016 as the Year of Hungarian-Polish solidarity.

 The Hungarian-born Prince Stephen Báthory was elected King of Poland in 1576 and is the primary figure of the close ties between the countries.